git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * To duplicate notes keep the Dulicate button pressed, select the source note, press empty destination pad(s).
 The note will be copied with all settings.
 * Note starts and lengths are lit in different colors.
 * Use the Scene buttons to change the grids resolution.
-* Cursor Up+Pad: enables and increases note repeat by 1.
+* Cursor Up+Pad (on a sequencer step): enables and increases note repeat by 1.
-* Cursor Down+Pad: enables and decreases note repeat by 1.
+* Cursor Down+Pad (on a sequencer step): enables and decreases note repeat by 1.

 ### Sequencer Mode